 The film was shot in Thousand Oaks, California, with scenes at Wildwood Regional Park as well as the current site of California Lutheran University.
 Alfred Newman has received praise for his score for “Cathy’s Theme.”
 Of course, the year being 1939, he lost with the Academy to The Wizard of Oz.
 The film was produced by Samuel Goldwyn, one he later called the favorite of all his productions.

-Wuthering Heights is a great movie, perfectly capturing the Gothic and atmospheric novel.
+Wuthering Heights is a great movie, perfectly capturing the Gothic and atmospheric novel of the same name.
 It is a haunting depiction of Brontë’s great novel.